StatFunGen/xqtl-resources/content/_index.md

 ## Data Format and Column Descriptions

 All exported bed files follow standardized formats with consistent column definitions.
-See our [comprehensive documentation](https://github.com/cumc/xqtl-data/tree/main/release_data) for detailed specifications.
+See our [file and format description page](file_description) for detailed specifications.

 ## Citation and Usage